 d.
-To decrease the difference between the CUT-IN and CUT-OUT pressure turn the pressure adjusting screw clockwise.
+To increase the difference between the CUT-IN and CUT-OUT pressure turn the differential screw clockwise.
 Refer to figure 5-15.

 e.
-To decrease the difference between the CUT-IN and CUT-OUT pressure, turn the differential screw counterclockwise.
+To decrease the difference between the CUT-IN and CUT-OUT pressure, turn the differential screw counter-clockwise.
 Refer to figure 5-15.

-CAUTION When adjusting the differential screw, do not turn it farther than it will turn easily.
+When adjusting the differential screw, do not turn it farther than it will turn easily.